KrokoYR/wasm-project/README.md

-# FFMPEG project
+# Wasm project

+Project to test WASM functionality.
+For now:

-Just a simple project, which is let you to convert video files to gifs by using FFMPEG library.
+- Has FFMPEG library, which is let to convert video files to gifs.

 ## Available Scripts